enterspeedhq/enterspeed-docs/docs/mcp-server/overview.md

 ## Next steps

 - [Connecting an agent](./connecting-an-agent.md) — wire a custom C# agent or Azure AI Foundry to the MCP server.
-- [Connecting Claude](./connecting-claude.md) — use Claude Code, Claude Desktop, or the Anthropic Messages API in C#.
+- [Connecting a client](./connecting-a-client.md) — VS Code, Claude Code, Claude Desktop, or the Anthropic Messages API in C#.